 At Yamaha, before we designed a new line of speakers that would equal the revolutionary standard of our electronic components, we first defined our goal: High accuracy across the musical spectrum.
 One of the few objective criteria for rating speaker performance.
 Then we proceeded to make all Yamaha speakers to a single revolutionary standard of accuracy: A frequency response curve that varies by no more than ±3dB from 100 Hz to 15,000 Hz.
 With typically no more than 1% harmonic distortion.
 But since the frequency range of all our speakers extends well below 60 Hz to beyond 15.000 Hz, why do we even bother mentioning this figure?
 Because, with the exception of the very deepest rumblings of a pipe organ, all music is produced within this range.
 In fact, few if any commercially available stereo pressings have frequencies below 100 Hz and above 15,000 Hz.
 Yamaha's success in achieving a single standard of accuracy in all our speakers is confirmed in the chart above.
 Unlike the frequency response curves of other speaker manufacturers which indicate unnatural booming in the bass, added sparkle in the treble, and extreme loudness level variations of as much as 10 dB, Yamaha's frequency response curves show a relatively straight line, which indicates uncolored, natural sound.
 Yamaha's musical heritage.

 Yet, in spite of Yamaha's objectivity in design, the perception of sound remains subjective.
-That's why Yamaha speak ers aren't designed to meet objective standards alone, but to meet a higher standard: the ears of the people who make Yamaha's world-famous musi cal instruments.
+That's why Yamaha speakers aren't designed to meet objective standards alone, but to meet a higher standard: the ears of the people who make Yamaha's world-famous musical instruments.

-While many manufacturers offer accurate reproduction only in their top-end speakers Yamaha brings you an extremely high degree of accuracy in all models throughout the line The above curves, comparing the NS-1000 with the NS-2, were recorded under the following conditions: 1.
-Equipment used-Bruell & Kjaer (B&K) 4133 microphone, 1022 oscillator, 2113 spectrometer, and 239 recorder.
-2. Input-A "pink" noise source was used with an input level of 3 units significantly higher, more rigorous, and more closely corresponding to actual home listening levels than the commonly used industry standard of 1 watt.
-3. Measurement-Each loudspeaker was placed in a "free field" (off the floor and no closer than 5 leet to any wall boundary in an average size listening room).
-A multiplicity of curves were taken at various points in the listening room and averaged, to produce the total energy curves pictured.
+While many manufacturers offer accurate reproduction only in their top-end speakers.
+Yamaha brings you an extremely high degree of accuracy in all models throughout the line.
+The above curves, comparing the NS-1000 with the NS-2, were recorded under the following conditions: Lequipment used - Bruell & Kjaer (B&K) 4033 microphone, 1022 oscillator, 2133 spectrometer, and 2305 recorder.
+Source was used with an input level of a data to significantly higher, more rigornus, and more closely corresponding to actual home listening levels than the commonly used industry standard of 1 watti.
+3. Measurement - Each loudpeaker was placed in a "free field" (if the floor and no closer than 5 leet to any wall boundary in an average size listening room).
+A multiplicity of curves were taken at various points in the listening room and averaged, to produce the total energy curved.
 Since 1887, Yamaha has been making some of the finest musical instruments in the world.
 Pianos, organs, woodwinds, guitars, and brass.
 With our musical instruments, we've defined the standard in the production of fine sound.
-And now, with our entire line of speakers and electronic components, we've utilized not only our studio engineers, but also our musical instrument designers to define the standard of music reproduction. İt's called Natural Sound.
+And now, with our entire line of speakers and electronic components. we've utilized not only our studio engineers, but also our musical instrument designers to define the standard of music reproduction. İt's called Natural Sound.
 And it's totally unique to Yamaha.